-Medicare Supplemental Insurance Plans, Medigap, are health insurance policies that cover the gaps in Medicare Part A and Medicare Part B insurance plans.
-There are 10 standardized Medicare Supplemental Insurance Plans, labeled Plan A through Plan L regulated by the government.
-Private insurance companies that are not officially connected to the governmental Medicare Program sell the various Medigap policies to Medicare Part A and Medicare Part B participants.
+Medicare Supplemental Insurance Plans, commonly known as Medigap, are health insurance policies that cover the gaps in Medicare Part A and Part B insurance plans.
+There are 10 standardized Supplemental Insurance Plans, labeled Plan A through Plan L and are regulated by the government.
+Private insurance companies that are not officially connected to the governmental Program, sell the various Medigap policies to Medicare Part A and Part B participants.

 Each private insurance company that offers Medicare Supplemental Insurance Plans for sale must offer the same coverage levels; competing against one another solely based on customer service, monthly premiums, and features that are important to them.

 It is important to have a clear understanding of the different plans available.
 Participants should compare Medicare Supplemental Insurance Plans before selecting the one that best suits their personal budget, lifestyle, and health.
 Once participants have a plan preference they should check with Medigap carriers to see which ones offer a combination of premiums and other features, such as pre-existing coverage that fit their wants and needs.

 Premiums are the monthly payment that enrollees pay.
 This is paid for on a monthly basis directly to the insurance company that is providing the supplemental plan.
 Participants must choose from 10 Medigap Plans.
 Medicare Supplemental Insurance Plan A through Plan L can be purchase from private insurance companies based on what they feel best suits their needs.
 You can shop plans and rates with our free Medicare quote tool.

 Medicare Supplemental Insurance Plan Premiums